 It's important to be patient but I recommend you write out your perfect song list.
 This will help you to stay clear about where you are going.
 If you decide to learn with a guitar teacher you can show them your list and they will be able to suggest songs to learn when the time is right.
 Writing out a list of songs you want to play can also provide motivation.
 One day when you can play those songs you will be able to see how far you've come and what areas you still need to work on.
 Overall, writing out a list of songs you want to play is a simple yet effective way to keep your guitar practice sessions engaging, motivating, and productive.

-Create a practice schedule
+Create a practice schedule & stick to it